MoroccoAI/Arabic-Darija-NLP-Resources/readme.md

 ## Arabic and Darija Linguistic Resources

 ## Arabic and Darija Communities
+- [ARBML community](https://arbml.github.io/website/index.html): ARBML is a community of +500 researchers working on Arabic NLP research and development.
+-
+## Arabic and Darija NLP Conferences

 - [International Conference on Arabic Computational Linguistics](https://acling.org/): A web-based tool for transliterating Darija text into the Latin script for improved readability.

-## Arabic and Darija NLP Conferences

-- [Darija Transliteration Tool](link): A web-based tool for transliterating Darija text into the Latin script for improved readability.

 ## Arabic and Darija NLP Research Lab